brucek/brucek.github.io/_drafts/power-irv-pt1.md

 ---
 layout: post
-title:  "Intro: How to Escape the Two-Party Political Doom Loop"
+title:  "Power IRV - Intro: How to Escape the Two-Party Political Doom Loop (part 1)"
 description: "First-Past The Post voting (you vote for only one candidate) is the root cause of our political dysfunction, 2-party lock-in, and negative and obstructionist campaigning and governance.
 Away with you!"
 image:
   path: /assets/images/ballot/inline/distracted_voters.png